 The new journey, of course!
 Right as you’re reading this, I’m already preparing the roadmap for our next hike into Capture One’s jungle.

 This time, with “Advanced Techniques” part of the guide, we’ll go deeper into catalogization, Layers, color correction, Levels, and Curves.
 We’ll discover tethered shooting, advanced lens corrections, EIP files, and lots of other fantastic Capture One features.

 Well, simply show me that you’re here.
 Tell your friends and colleagues about the guide, write me a comment and give some feedback.
 Let me know that you’re waiting for the next parts of the guide – that’s the best motivation.

-If the first part of the guide was really helpful for you, you can support the next parts with a small donation:
+If the first part of the guide was really helpful for you, you can simply purchase one of our Styles Sets for Capture One.

 Author – Alexander Svet